-In addition to the requirements set forth in the Standard Specifications, all steel fabrication shops and plants, shall be on an approved list prior to letting for work covered by Iowa Department of Transportation, English or Metric, Standard Specifications for Highway & Bridge Construction.
+In addition to the requirements set forth in the Standard Specifications, all steel fabrication shops and plants, shall be on an approved list prior to letting for work covered by Iowa Department of Transportation Standard Specifications for Highway & Bridge Construction.
 Approval is granted based on individual plant locations, not by company name.

 Approval of fabrication shops and plants shall be on the following basis:

-5. AISC quality certification program qualifications for fabrication
+6. AISC quality certification for fabrication (not required for bridge components category)

 Written Quality Policy: